-The SFAB is working on standardized buoys for the recreational fishery to differentiate prawn and crab fishing gear and to eliminate the use of household plastic containers or blocks of Styrofoam as these can often deteriorate in sunlight or waves and sink.
+The SFAB has been working on standardized buoys for the recreational fishery to differentiate prawn and crab fishing gear and to eliminate the use of household plastic containers or blocks of Styrofoam, as these can often deteriorate in sunlight or waves and sink.
 This contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.
-Beginning in 2022/23, voluntary buoy requirements are introduced.
-Under the new requirements, floats attached to prawn traps must be round (spherical) floats to a minimum of 27 cm in diameter.
+Beginning in 2023/24, mandatory buoy shape requirements will be specified under recreational Conditions of Licence.
+Under the new requirements, floats attached to recreational prawn traps must be round (spherical) floats to a minimum of 27 cm in diameter.
 Multiple floats of this type may be used on a single line, and floats must be made of durable material.
-Containers such as bleach, antifreeze, detergent bottles, paint cans, etc. are not permitted.
-This requirement will be mandatory for 2023/24.
+Containers such as bleach, antifreeze, detergent bottles, paint cans, etc. are no longer permitted.
+This requirement became mandatory in 2022.